 There are a few popular sports in the world today that are made up of a combination of several disciplines.
 Examples of these are modern pentathlon, decathlon, biathlon, and triathlon.
 A racket sport that originated in Finland and Sweden, combines the disciplines of table tennis, badminton, squash, and tennis.
 Racketlon, first played in the 1980s, is played in singles or doubles matches.
 The first Finnish Championship was played in 1986.
-The game there is called ‘mailapelit’ (racket games) and was started when four players from each racket federation got together.
 From there the sport grew rapidly and evolved to the racketlon format of today.
 In Sweden the first national championship was staged in 1990.
 Initially, the early Swedish version of the sport adopted a very complicated scoring method.
 Eventually the Finnish method of each set counting to 21 points, was incorporated and remains as the standard scoring system of today.

 The Fédération Internationale de Racketlon is the highest recognised world authority for the sport of racketlon.
-FIR have their headquarters based in Zurich, Switzerland.
-A major step was taken in global development of the sport when the first ever international racketlon tournament was played in Gothenburg in 2001.
+A major step was taken in the global development of the sport when the first ever international racketlon tournament was held in Gothenburg in 2001.
 FIR was formed just over a year later in September 2002.
 Today the federation is responsible for rule setting, management of international competitions, and the continual global development of the sport.
-Apart from World Championships, there is also a World Tour event further adding to the internationalisation of the sport.
+Apart from World Championships, there is also a World Tour event.
 The list of member nations currently features representation from five continents.
-At present, racketlon is not part of the Olympic Games program.